 Instagram.
 Facebook.
 Twitter.
 TikTok.
 These are at the forefront of your day—and who can blame you?
 You like staying connected, you love people, and you’re always on top of what’s going on around you.
 One of the best iPhones you can buy is the iPhone XR.

 An important note, make sure you're a fan of Face ID before buying one of the full-screen iPhones like the XR, XS, 11, etc. These use the front-facing camera and other comeplex sensors located in the iconic notch to unlock the phone as opposed to Touch ID as was the case in older iPhones.
 So instead of using your fingerprint, you're now using your face to unlock the phone.
 Some people love it, others aren't the biggest fans.
 Because of this change, it's harder to unlock the phone when it's on a flat surface (since you need to lift it up so the phone can see your face) or if you're wearing a mask (in which case your face is partially concealed).

 Psssstt!!
 I found this secret page that regularly compiles all the best refurbished electronics deals on Back Market and puts them in one place!
 I left you the link but don't tell anybody, it's a secret!

 BOOM BOOM CLAP.
 That’s the sound of your day, and chances are, you were probably quite displeased when Apple decided to remove the headphone jack from the iPhone.
 You know that you can use a dongle to adapt that really nice pair of wired headphones you already own, but that’s lame, bro.
 You really just want an iPhone with a 3.5mm jack, is that really too much to ask?

-Considering the iPhone 6S was the last iPhone that was released with a headphone jack, the iPhone 6S is probably the iPhone you should get.
+Considering the iPhone 6S was the last iPhone that was released with a headphone jack, the iPhone 6S is probably one of the best iPhones for you.